 Students are expected to demonstrate honesty and integrity while in attendance at Lakeside Middle School.
 Each student is expected to do his or her own work on individual assignments.
 This includes test-taking, homework, classwork, and the original creation of essays, research papers, and other writing assignments.
 There is no distinction between giving or receiving unauthorized help; the one who provides unauthorized information will be held as accountable as the one who benefits from it.
 All work submitted by a student should be a true reflection of his or her own effort and ability.
 If submitted work is not, then the student has demonstrated unacceptable academic behavior.
-The following criteria are considered unacceptable academic behavior:
+Students should actively discourage and refuse aid in any form, cheating or plagiarism by others.
+The following criteria are considered examples of unacceptable academic behavior:

 A. Claiming credit for work not the product of one’s own honest effort.